mrkgnao/learn-reflex/README.md

 and games or user interfaces can be described very succinctly (and, as it turns out, efficiently) in terms of these primitive notions, and by specifying how they depend on each other.

-FRP, then, is the practice of specifying these dependencies *declaratively*, instead of writing code that explicitly waits for changes and modifies something in response to the change.
+*Functional* reactive programming, then, is the practice of specifying these dependencies *declaratively*, instead of writing code that explicitly waits for changes and modifies something in response to the change.
 For example, one can create an event from a behavior `b` that fires whenever the value of `b` changes.

 Another example is that of combining two behaviors `a` and `b` into a new behavior `c` with some "combining function" `f`.
 The new behavior `c`, at any time, has a value defined to be that obtained by combining the values of `a` and `b` at that time using `f`.
 This is akin to the following well-known Haskell function:
 ```haskell